 During the tour, you’ll learn interesting facts about the home and Harry Truman from the knowledgeable docents.

-Located in the Truman Annex neighborhood of Old Town, the Truman Little White House is surrounded by historic sites, attractions and a myriad of restaurants and shops.
+Located in the Truman Annex neighborhood of Old Town, the Harry S. Truman Little White House is surrounded by historic sites, attractions and a myriad of restaurants and shops.

 Garbo’s Grill: Seconds from the Truman Little White House, a tiny metal food cart is where you should head for delicious fare.
 Don’t be deceived by its size or unassuming ambiance, there’s a reason people line up for Garbo’s Grill.
 Many reasons actually, from the cayo fish tacos with fresh mahi mahi, red cabbage, mango and cilantro, to the mango brie quesadillas or perhaps the umamiburger complete with angus beef, heirloom tomato, applewood bacon and chipotle gouda.